 My recommendation is to carry a few, possibly even more than t-shirts!
 Bring some that are plain and brightly colored and a couple with designs.

 Most men avoid this in their daily life, but if you’re trying to stay stylish while you’re traveling, accessorizing is a must.
 The most important thing to note is that accessories hardly take up any space in your bag, yet they can change the entire look of your outfit.

-- Cool sunglasses, like a nice pair of aviators or something else that’s actually suitable to your face (that’s the most important, part, boys), can take your shorts and t-shirt combo from average to suave in one slick motion.
+Cool sunglasses, like a nice pair of aviators or something else that’s actually suitable for your face (that’s the most important, part, boys), can take your shorts and t-shirt combo from average to suave in one slick motion.

 Jeans are the bane of any travelers existence.
 They take up huge amounts of space in our bags, they don’t dry quickly, and they’re not exactly versatile for the active traveler.
 Yet everybody needs a pair.
 I couldn’t imagine my life without jeans in my bag.
 So pick a nice pair of jeans, and pick them wisely.